-When I got married I knew nothing and everything all at the same time.
-I knew we vowed to love and cherish each other until death do us part.
-I just knew my marriage would be different from the marriages I seen where people are mad and arguing all the time.
-I did not EXPECT my marriage to be that way.
+When we got married we knew nothing and everything all at the same time.
+We both knew we vowed to love and cherish each other until death do us part.
+However, we just knew our marriage would be different from the marriages we’ve seen where people are mad and arguing all the time.
+Neither of us EXPECTED marriage to be the way it was.
 HA!
-Who did I think we were?
-I just knew my groom would never let me down or disappoint me.
-I’m sure he never thought that his bride would never let him down or disappoint him either.
-Well it happened!!!

 Complacency set in and we both felt were in our comfort zones and didn’t put in the work.
 This is when EXPECTATIONS meets REALITY.
 EXPECTATIONS and your EXPERIENCE doesn’t match your IMAGINATION.
 Your experience could be a movie you watched.
 A love novel you read.
 The perfect couple you “think” you know.
-Everyone begins relationships with expectations and experiences.
+Everyone enters relationships with HIGH expectations but LOW preparation.

 How should YOU address your unmet expectations?